DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 \pagebreak

-# Topic Material
+# Chapter Two: Topic Material

 Although there exists multiple tools for the conversion of image into another format, none implement image to sound in the same way as is intended by Kay.

 VizWiz [@vizwiz] and TapTapSee [@taptap] are examples of two mobile applications designed to assist the visually impaired.
 VizWiz implements 'quikTurkit', a project specific feature built using the TurKit API [@turkit] for recruiting human workers to executing tasks on Amazon Mechanical Turk [@mechanicalturk].
 The application makes use of image, voice recording and speech to text, to facilitate users in receiving information about a specific object or scene.
 VizWiz's academic paper highlights issues regarding speech to text conversion, stating that it has a 15.8% success rate in accurately converting voice recorded questions into text for later answering.
 Although image classification and analysis relies on this conversion, the human classifier can listen to the voice recorded question captured by the user.
 Therein lies a possible issue or restriction caused by language based analysis.

 Both VizWiz and TapTapSee use VoiceOver [@voiceover], a gesture-based screen reader on iOS.
 However, TapTapSee does all image processing programmatically as opposed to outsourcing to Amazon Mechanical Turk's human workers.
-Because of the nature of the application, it cannot answer the same multitude of questions as VizWiz.
+Due to the nature of the application, it cannot answer the same multitude of questions as VizWiz.
 Its focus is on the classification of objects, as opposed to VizWiz's capability of answering virtually any question about an image.
 It has a predefined number of detectable object classes which it uses to classify objects in a given image.
 The answer is spoken to the user and displayed on the device screen in text format.
 Although the application allows for multiple languages, it does not supply the user with information such as location.
 Thus removing the user from the immediate experience of object interaction.

 Gupta and Mannem's work explores the synthesis of anthropomorphic descriptions through the use of image annotations in the form of captioning.
 Their work puts emphasis on how "human-like descriptions can be generated" through task-based evaluation of results, and the need for "automatic conversion of image annotations to natural language [@annotationdesc]."
-Because their predominant focus is on human-like descriptions of images, the importance of description has been placed on factual labelling of images as opposed to the direct experience of image through non-language based channels.
+As their predominant focus is on human-like descriptions of images, the importance of description has been placed on factual labelling of images as opposed to the direct experience of image through non-language based channels.

 Perhaps the closest relating research to the work outlined in this paper, is outlined in 'The Visual Microphone: Passive Recovery of Sound from Video' [@visualmic].
 High speed footage captures vibrations on the surface of an object.
 This footage then allows for the sound that has been encoded in the object's surface to be recovered [@visualmic].
 The object in question acts as the medium through which sound is visualised.
 This allows for a more pure retrieval of audio from visual.
 Although the user can remain present within the description of event, the object that is being analysed is acting as a proxy amplifier for sound events tied to other objects.
 Therefore the project does not recreate sound tied to a specific object, but the sound of surrounding objects.